Sparronator9999/OpenBootCamp/README.md

   - Set keyboard backlight state based on power source or battery charge (e.g. low battery, switching between AC and battery power)
   - Turn off keyboard backlight when keyboard is inactive
+- Volume control on older Windows versions (7 and earlier?)
 - Smooth keyboard backlight animations
 - More that I haven't thought of yet